CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ~~~

 ### List a specific public key
-If you have created multiple public keys, you may want to list them to reference ID’s, expiration dates, or delete specific public keys from your account in the DPC Portal.
+If you have created multiple public keys, you may want to confirm the expiration date or content of a single public key from your account in the DPC portal.

 Specific public keys can be listed by making a GET request to the /Key endpoint using the unique id of the public key.